New: Accurate captions in any language + YouTube auto-import — See plans →

 Turn any YouTube upload into multiple Shorts faster

-Paste a YouTube link, surface the strongest clip windows, generate captions, and package the result without rebuilding the workflow by hand every time.
+Paste a YouTube link, surface the strongest clip windows, generate accurate captions in any language, and package the result without rebuilding the workflow by hand every time.